SirLynix/obs-kinect/README.md

 Azure Kinect depth sensor quality is really good but it has some troubles with black surfaces like headsets and hair for some people (like me), and cannot read depth for thoses pixels.
 I'm trying to improve that on my side (along with transparency shadows).
 I don't know yet if Azure Kinect team can fix this or not, as it may be a software or hardware issue

+## (KinectV3) Is this plugin able to use multiple Azure Kinect at once (to fill depth holes)?

+At this point, this is an idea I would like to implement but I won't be able to test it myself.
+If you have two Azure Kinect and are willing to help please let me know!

 ## What is the maximum color resolution I can have @30Hz?

 For the Kinect v1 it's 480p (640x480), but it can output 1280x960@15Hz.